 - Interpersonal Skills - Not only do dental assistants work with dentists and patients, but they are also in constant contact with dental hygienists and other personnel.
 For this reason, they are expected to have good interpersonal skills.

 - Organizational Skills - A dental assistant performs many tasks requiring strong organizational skills.
-Not only must they organize tools and instruments in a way that makes them easily retrievable, but they must also organize tasks, schedules, and records in the same way.
+Not only must they organize tools and instruments in a way that makes them easily retrievable, but they must also organize tasks, schedules, and records similarly.

-- Listening Skills - Lastly, a dental assistant is expected to be good at listening to others.
-As mentioned earlier, they will have to work with doctors who will most definitely have significant instructions for them every day, patients who will have questions and complaints, and other personnel with whom they must work closely to ensure the smooth and effective day-to-day running of the office.
+- Listening Skills - Lastly, a dental assistant is expected to listen to others well.
+As mentioned earlier, they will have to work with doctors who will have significant instructions for them every day, patients who will have questions and complaints, and other personnel with whom they must work closely to ensure the smooth and effective day-to-day running of the office.